 - 14-ounce can quartered artichoke hearts

 - 1 1/2 cups frozen green peas, thawed

 - Salt and freshly ground pepper to taste

-Heat the oil in an extra-wide skillet or stir-fry pan.
+Heat the 1 1/2 tablespoons of the oil in a wide skillet or stir-fry pan.
 Add the onion and garlic and sauté over medium heat until translucent, about 5 minutes.

-Add the green pepper, and half of the red pepper (set aside the rest for garnish), and sauté for 5 minutes, stirring frequently.
+Add the half of the green and half of the red bell pepper (set aside the rest), and sauté for 5 minutes, stirring frequently.

 Per serving: 293 calories; 9g fat; 665mg sodium; 48g carbs; 6.5g fiber; 9g protein